 1. Don’t deal outside Fiverr under any circumstances.

-To avoid paying Fiverr's commission, some dishonest sellers will request that you conduct your business elsewhere.
+To avoid paying Fiverr's commission, some dishonest sellers will ask you to conduct your business outside of the platform.

 Fiverr explicitly states in its terms of service that it does not protect any payments made outside of the platform.